 What is it in Pennsylvania?

-It's over seventy.
+It's over 70.

-Over seventy thousand votes.
+Over 70,000 votes.

 So where are you going to get those votes?

-Well, in Pennsylvania, you just don't have the right to say I'm going to file.
+Well, in Pennsylvania, you just don't have the right to say, I'm going to file.

 You can't file direct requests for a recount.

-You you've got to first take it to court, and Trump won Pennsylvania, as you point out, by over 70,000 votes.
+And Trump won Pennsylvania, as you point out, by over 70,000 votes.

 That doesn't seem likely.

-But uh you see, I don't even think I believe, and I have no evidence, no proof, but as long as the Democrats can spew their conspiracy theories.
+But you see, I don't even think I believe, and I have no evidence, no proof, but as long as the Democrats can spew their conspiracy theories, why do I suspect collusion?

-Well you go well, you're going to the bathroom there.
+Were you going to the bathroom there?

 What was that noise?